-- All children are included in all activities with their peers and additional support is provided where necessary. - Following the government guidance in relation to the Coronavirus, each child with an EHCP will have an individual risk assessment that will be shared with the parents at the start of the academic year. - Strategies may be provided by class teachers to parents to prepare pupils for visits and activities, such as social stories. - All children can participate in after school activities and the school will assist pupils with SEND to access these clubs with the appropriate support in place. - There is support and structured activities available during playtime and lunchtime should a child require it - Children from the ARP will remain in their ARP 'bubble' and will not join their mainstream classes as we are unable to mix the 'bubbles
+- All children are included in all activities with their peers and additional support is provided where necessary. - Strategies may be provided by class teachers to parents to prepare pupils for visits and activities, such as social stories. - All children can participate in after school activities and the school will assist pupils with SEND to access these clubs with the appropriate support in place. - There is support and structured activities available during playtime and lunchtime should a child require it